paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 (2) The Council shall be composed of the directors of the national security laboratories and the nuclear weapons production facilities.

-(3) The Council may provide the Administrator or the Secretary of Energy recommendations for improving the—
+(3) The Council may provide the Administrator or the Secretary of Energy recommendations—

-  (A) governance, management, effectiveness, and efficiency of the Administration; and
+  (A) for improving the governance, management, effectiveness, and efficiency of the Administration; and

-  (B) any other matter in accordance with paragraph (1).
+  (B) relating to any other matter in accordance with paragraph (1).

 (4) Not later than 60 days after the date on which any recommendation under paragraph (3) is received, the Administrator or the Secretary, as the case may be, shall respond to the Council with respect to whether such recommendation will be implemented and the reasoning for implementing or not implementing such recommendation.